 The placement of MIS in Management worked well.
 Howard (Ted) Smith was a beloved department head who created a collegial environment that continues today.
 Dick Huseman, Archie Carroll and Bob Gatewood followed Ted as department heads and made many contributions.
 The socio-tech nature of today’s program was influenced by its placement in Management.
 Over time, however, as the size of the MIS program grew, it had to compete for resources with other programs in the Management Department, a factor in the decision to create a separate MIS department.

 In 1984, IBM announced a $27 million grant program to support teaching and research on the management of information systems.
 In a highly competitive, multiple-round selection process, the MIS program at Terry was one of 13 schools (that included MIT and the University of Minnesota) selected to receive $1 million in cash, $1 million in hardware and unlimited software.
 The grant program ran from 1985-1990.
 The picture below is of Department Head Dick Huseman and MIS professor Hugh Watson.

-The board meets in the fall and spring to discuss the curriculum, changes taking place in the field, recruiting students, research opportunities and more.
+meets in the fall and spring to discuss the curriculum, changes taking place in the field, recruiting our students, research opportunities and more.
 Each year, individual and company-sponsored scholarships are given to our best students.

 The Society for Information Management (SIM) is the leading professional organization for senior MIS managers.
 Previously, it was called the Society for Management Information Systems.
 In 1984, the college applied to create an Atlanta SMIS Chapter with faculty and student members.
 The application was turned down, however, because it didn’t fit the model.
 Later, an Atlanta Chapter was created with Georgia’s MIS faculty in leadership roles.
 The idea of a student professional organization stuck, however, and was later created and called SMIS, which has no formal affiliation with SIM.